-If you have questions about the need for Exceptional Children services or if you have questions about the programs in your school, contact the school directly.
-You may also contact the school and ask to speak with the Exceptional Children Department Chairperson.
+If you have questions about the need for Exceptional Children services or the programs in your school, contact the school directly.
+You may also contact the school and ask to speak with the Exceptional Children Department chairperson.
 For additional information or assistance, you may contact: